joshkunz/soundrip/readme.md

 # Installation

-Just make sure the packages in requirements.txt are fufulled.
+Just make sure the packages in requirements.txt are fulfilled.
 `pip install -r requirements.txt` and that the soundrip script is somewhere in your path.